crosire/reshade/README.md

 ## Building

-You'll need Visual Studio 2017 or higher to build ReShade and Python for the `gl3w` dependency.
+You'll need Visual Studio 2017 or higher to build ReShade and Python for the `glad` dependency.

 1. Clone this repository including all Git submodules\
 ```git clone --recurse-submodules https://github.com/crosire/reshade```